 Wooden posts are typically 4 x 4 lumber and at least 8 feet long (remember, some of that length will be underground).
-Panels are typically 1.25 inches thick by 6 inches wide, with a length to match the height of the wood fencing.
+Panels generally are 1.25 inches thick by 6 inches wide, with a length to match the height of the wood fencing.
 Lumber dimensions for the rails vary according to the style of wood fencing that you choose (in some cases, you will be able to use the same lumber for the rails as you used for the panels).

 Specialized Lumber Products

 There are also some specialized lumber products used for distinct types of wood fencing.
 An example is lattice or "latticework."
 Latticework is an open framework made of strips of metal, wood, or a similar material overlapped or overlaid in a regular pattern.
 The orientation can be diagonal for a crisscross look or straight up and down and straight across for a checkerboard pattern.
-It is often seen as a component of porches, decks, and gazebos.
+It is often seen as a component used in porches, decks, gazebos, and privacy screens.
 Traditionally, trellises were made using latticework.
 The individual strips of lumber used for lattice typically measure 0.25 inches x 1.5 inches, come in various lengths, and are pressure-treated so that the wood will last a long time.

 Exposed to the elements as it is, wood fencing either needs to be made of rot-resistant lumber that has oils or resins that naturally preserve the wood, or it needs to be treated to make it rot-resistant.
 Treatment comes in the form of pressure-treating wood with chemical preservatives, or you can paint on a preservative to seal any wood of your choice.
 Cedar, redwood, and cypress are the most common decay-resistant woods.